theonlyengine/VQA_Model/README.md

 **MiniCPM-Llama3-V 2.5** is the latest model in the MiniCPM-V series.
 The model is built on SigLip-400M and Llama3-8B-Instruct with a total of 8B parameters.
 It exhibits a significant performance improvement over MiniCPM-V 2.0.
 Notable features of MiniCPM-Llama3-V 2.5 include:

 - 🔥 **Leading Performance.**
-  MiniCPM-Llama3-V 2.5 has achieved an average score of 65.0 on OpenCompass, a comprehensive evaluation over 11 popular benchmarks. **It surpasses widely used proprietary models like GPT-4V-1106, Gemini Pro and Claude 3 with 8B parameters**, greatly outperforming other multimodal large models built on Llama 3.
+  MiniCPM-Llama3-V 2.5 has achieved an average score of 65.1 on OpenCompass, a comprehensive evaluation over 11 popular benchmarks. **It surpasses widely used proprietary models like GPT-4V-1106, Gemini Pro, Qwen-VL-Max and Claude 3 with 8B parameters**, greatly outperforming other multimodal large models built on Llama 3.

 - 💪 **Strong OCR Capabilities.**
   MiniCPM-Llama3-V 2.5 can process images with any aspect ratio up to 1.8 million pixels, achieving an **700+ score on OCRBench, surpassing proprietary models such as GPT-4o, GPT-4V-0409, Qwen-VL-Max and Gemini Pro**.
 Based on recent user feedback, MiniCPM-Llama3-V 2.5 has now enhanced full-text OCR extraction, table-to-markdown conversion, and other high-utility capabilities, and has further strengthened its instruction-following and complex reasoning abilities, enhancing multimodal interaction experiences.